* Offers a Bachelor’s degree in Peace and Conflict Studies (PACS) to students at Juniata College

-Based at Juniata College in Huntingdon, Pennsylvania, the Baker Institute for Peace and Conflict Studies administers a bachelor’s degree program which it describes as “an interdisciplinary inquiry into the human problems of war and deeply rooted conflict, and peace as a human potential.”
+Based at Juniata College in Huntingdon, Pennsylvania, the Baker Institute for Peace and Conflict Studies (PACS) administers a bachelor’s degree program which it describes as “an interdisciplinary inquiry into the human problems of war and deeply rooted conflict, and peace as a human potential.”
 This inquiry, says PACS, is founded on the premise “that war and violence are not inevitable aspects of the human condition, and that there are more productive and lasting means for addressing human conflicts.”
 The Baker Institute’s courses explore issues like “how and why humans resort to violence to resolve conflicts,” and “how peace and cooperation might be institutionalized through peacebuilding, conflict transformation, and the study of human behavior and social institutions.”
-Because the discipline of Peace and Conflict Studies (PACS) emphasizes “the value of nonviolent social change and the role of reconciliation and forgiveness in moving people beyond violence,” says the Institute, it can be particularly beneficial “in a culture [like America’s] where war is the central metaphor for life.”
-For brief descriptions of each of the 30+ courses that comprise the Baker Institute’s PACS program, click here.

-In 2012, Baker Institute director James Skelly—who previously had led seminars at the Institute on Social and European Studies (located in Hungary)—founded, as a Baker Institute project, an online Centre on Critical Thinking that aims to “draw students out of the frenzy of the modern digital world full of meaningless information, and into dialogic explorations that challenge them [to] make sense of their experiences of the world, and empower them to have a voice in it.”
+In 2012, Baker Institute director James Skelly—who previously had led seminars at the Institute on Social and European Studies (located in Hungary)—founded, as a Baker Institute project, an online Centre on Critical Thinking that aims to “use critical pedagogy” to promote “structural changes” in American society.
 In the 1960s, Skelly was a U.S. Navy officer who refused to serve in the Vietnam War.
-In 1971 he worked with Jane Fonda and Donald Sutherland as the “political coordinator” of the so-called “Free The Army” Show in San Diego, an event whose goal was to incite mass insubordination among American troops.
+In 1971 he worked with actors Jane Fonda and Donald Sutherland as the “political coordinator” of the so-called “FTA” (Free The Army) Show in San Diego, an event whose goal was to incite mass insubordination among American troops.
 Skelly later suggested — in an October 2011 interview with the Derry Journal — that “the letter ‘F’ had a different meaning” (besides “Free”), and boasted that “the FTA Show was … really powerful … because at the end of it we had 1200 soldiers chanting ‘F**K NIXON’.”

 Among the more noteworthy and influential courses ever offered by the Baker Institute was “Globalization and the New Wars,” which was taught by the aforementioned James Skelly in the aftermath of the U.S. invasion of Iraq in 2003.
 According to the course syllabus, Skelly’s class focused on “the nature of capitalist economies and the transformations that they have wrought since the beginnings of the industrial revolution in the mid-18th century”; was “especially concerned with the more recent development of consumerism and the cultural attitudes that it engenders”; and sought to “explore how the ‘new wars’ that have developed in the post-Cold War world are evolving, including what many call ‘terrorism,’ the United States’ response including the war in Iraq, and what the consequences may be for globalization in political, economic, and cultural terms.”
 A required text for the class was Barbara Ehrenreich‘s Nickeled and Dimed, which advocated the abolition of capitalism.
 And a “recommended reading” for the course was Benjamin Barber’s Jihad vs. McWorld, which not only argued against the spread of capitalism and Western ideologies, but also attributed the Arab world’s rising anti-Americanism to resentments spawned by the great success of U.S. businesses such as McDonald’s.

 For additional information on the Baker Institute for Peace and Conflict Studies, click here.